Empathetic vs Empathic: What’s the Difference?

 The nuances of language on both the empathetic and empathic front are apparent in literature and media.
 They have been employed differently throughout the timeline, addressing specific audiences and contexts.
 This divergence in usage draws attention to the evolution of empathic understanding and the popularity of one word over the other.

-Related: Afterward or Afterwards: What's the Difference?
+Related: Gray or Grey: What's the Difference?

 Empathetic has acquired a strong foothold in mainstream writing.
 Due to its wider recognition, the term empathetic often takes the mantle, as witnessed in news articles, blogs, and books.
 This is likely attributable to the term’s close resemblance with the widely known word ‘sympathetic.’